adobe/asset-share-commons/_pages/search/search-page/index.md

 Defines how Asset Details pages should be resolved for this content tree.

-  * Always use default Asset Details page
+  * **Always use default Asset Details page**
     * When selected the **Default Asset Details Page* (defined in the next field) will always be used.
-  * Asset Type
+  * **Asset Type**
-    * The "Asset Type" computed property is used to determine the name of the Asset Details pages to use.
+    * The [Asset Type computed property](https://github.com/adobe/asset-share-commons/blob/main/core/src/main/java/com/adobe/aem/commons/assetshare/content/properties/impl/AssetTypeImpl.java) is used to determine the name of the Asset Details pages to use.
 The asset details page to use for an asset will be `<default-asset-details-page>/<asset-type>`.
-If no Asset Type can be derived, then the Default Asset Details Page will be used.
+The Asset Type value will be lowercased, and spaces replaced with hyphens.
+If no Asset Type can be derived, then the [Default Asset Details Page](#default-asset-details-page) is used.
+  * **Content Type**
+    * The [Content Type computed property](https://github.com/adobe/asset-share-commons/blob/main/core/src/main/java/com/adobe/aem/commons/assetshare/content/properties/impl/ContentTypeImpl.java) is used to determine the name of the Asset Details pages to use.
+The asset details page to use for an asset will be `<default-asset-details-page>/<content-type>`.
+The Content Type value will be lowercased, and spaces replaced with hyphens.
+If no Content Type can be derived, then the [Default Asset Details Page](#default-asset-details-page) is used.

 #### Default Asset Details Page